-It’s true that here at Exmoor Character Cottages, guests have always delighted in our traditional English garden settings.
+It’s true that here at Exmoor Character Cottages, guests have always delighted in our traditional English garden settings and superb accommodation.
 However, never before have outdoor spaces like this been as important to our health and wellbeing.
 Space and fresh air should always be part of our daily lives.
 Yet, more recently, they’ve become vital as many of us adapt to a ‘new normal’ in the face of COVID-19.

 We are passionate about blooms, bulbs, shrubs, trees, and everything we plant

 At Exmoor Character Cottages, we have always taken our gardens seriously.
 We are plant mad!
 Lucy and our gardener Karen are regularly collecting cuttings and buying plants wherever they go to fill a space in one of our four cottage grounds.

 Green thumb guests and the great outdoors